iesus/dynamic_dss/README.md

 Having the situation space matrix defined and saved to a file using the Python code, we can load it in prolog in order to use it with the
 DSS code to generate the sentences and link them to their DSS representations.

-In order to do so, one has to first load the file [street_life.pl](https://github.com/iesus/dynamic_dss/blob//main/src/dss/worlds/street_life.pl) with swipl (this file references code in the whole dss directory).
-Then run the following line:
+In order to do so, we can run the following command from the root directory of the repository:
 ```
-  dss_read_vectors('street_life30K.observations',SM),gen_set_short('simple',SM,'street_life_model').
+ swipl -l src/dss/worlds/street_life.pl -g "dss_read_vectors('src/outputs/street_life30K.observations',SM),gen_set_short('simple',SM,'street_life_model')" -g halt
 ```
-where 'street_life.observations' is the file that contains the situation space matrix (generated in Step 1).
+which loads and runs the file [street_life.pl](https://github.com/iesus/dynamic_dss/blob//main/src/dss/worlds/street_life.pl) with swipl (this file references code in the whole dss directory), and where 'street_life_30K.observations' is the file that contains the situation space matrix (generated in Step 1).

 This will generate a file "street_life_model.train.localist.set", which contains the sentences with their corresponding DSS vector representations.
 The vectors in this file have not gone through a dimensionality reduction, therefore their dimensionality is equal to the number of observations that were